PrismJS/prism/.github/ISSUE_TEMPLATE/bug_report.md

 - Environment: [e.g. Browser, Node, Webpack]

 Does the latest version of Prism from the [download page](https://prismjs.com/download.html) also have this issue?
-Does Prism's [documentation](https://prismjs.com/extending.html) say anything about the issue?

 If you're using Prism with Node or Webpack, please also see the [usage section](https://prismjs.com/index.html#basic-usage).